Ignition System: Complete Toyota Supra Guide

 Best Maintenance Practices for Your Ignition System

-• Inspect and clean ignition coil connectors to prevent corrosion.
+• Inspect and clean ignition coil connectors to reduce corrosion risk.

 Frequently Asked Questions